 The Association tests samples of water from the Lakes for phosphorus, nitrogen and E-coli on a regular basis.
 Volunteer and Lake Association member Carol Doré has collected samples for testing for over 10 years.
 Say Thank You when you see her!

-- See detailed recent and historical water quality reports and a 2014 study of the Lake ecosystem by ABV-7
+- See recent reports and all water data back to 2005 and a 2014 study of the Lake ecosystem by ABV-7

 - Map of lake with water testing locations